Lai Tung-kwok

-Lai Tung-kwok, GBS, IDSM, JP (黎棟國 (lai4 dung3 gwok3); born 12 November 1951 in Hong Kong) is a retired civil servant and principal official who held the position of Secretary for Security of Hong Kong between 2012 and 2017.
+Lai Tung-kwok, GBS, IDSM, JP (黎棟國 (lai4 dung3 gwok3); born 12 November 1951 in Hong Kong) is a Hong Kong politician and retired civil servant currently serving as a member of the Legislative Council for the Election Committee constituency.

+Lai was previously a principal official who held the position of Secretary for Security of Hong Kong between 2012 and 2017.
 He previously served as Under Secretary for Security from 2009 to 2012 and Director of Immigration from 2002 to 2008.

+Early life and education

+Lai was born in British Hong Kong in 1951 to a family with ancestral roots in the town of Beijiao in Guangdong.
+He attended Maryknoll Fathers' School, a Catholic school in Sham Shui Po, from 1957 to 1968, and later obtained a Bachelor of Laws from the University of London External Programmes.
+Before joining the civil service, Lai briefly worked as a history teacher at the Caritas St Godfrey Prevocational School (now the Caritas Chong Yuet Ming Secondary School).

+Civil service career (1973-2009)

-Lai joined the Hong Kong government as an Assistant Immigration Officer in 1973.
-He was promoted to Immigration Officer in 1980, Senior Immigration Officer in 1986, Chief Immigration Officer in 1990, Assistant Principal Immigration Officer in 1992, Principal Immigration Officer in 1995, Senior Principal Immigration Officer in 1997 and to Assistant Director of Immigration in 1999.
-He was promoted to Deputy Director of Immigration in 2001.
-Lai was appointed Director of Immigration in 2002.
-He ceased to be Director of Immigration in 2008 and retired in 2009 when he was succeeded by Simon Peh.
-In 2009, he was appointed as the Under Secretary for Security.
-On 1 July 2012, Lai was promoted to Secretary for Security of Hong Kong.
+Lai joined the Hong Kong civil service as an Assistant Immigration Officer in December 1973.
+He was promoted to Immigration Officer in September 1980, Senior Immigration Officer in September 1986, Chief Immigration Officer in February 1990, Assistant Principal Immigration Officer in May 1992, Principal Immigration Officer in October 1995, Senior Principal Immigration Officer in April 1997 and to Assistant Director of Immigration in February 1999.
+He was promoted to Deputy Director of Immigration in January 2001.
+Lai was appointed Director of Immigration in July 2002.
+He ceased to be Director of Immigration in April 2008 and retired in 2009 when he was succeeded by Simon Peh.

+Political career (2009-present)

+Ministerial career

+In 2009, he was appointed as the Under Secretary for Security, a newly created political appointment under the Political Appointments System.
+On 1 July 2012, Lai joined Leung Chun-ying's cabinet as Secretary for Security of Hong Kong.
 As head of the Security Bureau, he was responsible for overseeing most of Hong Kong's disciplined services.
+He left office when Carrie Lam succeeded Leung Chun-ying as Chief Executive in 2017.

+Lai was elected to the 13th Chinese People's Political Consultative Conference as a member of the Hong Kong delegation in January 2018.
+In August of the same year, he joined the New People's Party, and became the Executive Vice-Chairman of the party.

+Legislative Council

+In the 2021 Legislative Council election, which was the first election after the 2021 electoral changes, Lai ran for a seat in the Election Committee constituency as a member of the New People's Party.
+He was successfully elected with 1237 votes, coming 19th in the block vote constituency.

-In February 2022, Lai told SCMP that he would be attending the 2022 Two Sessions, as a Hong Kong delegate.
+In February 2022, Lai told SCMP that he would be attending the 2022 Two Sessions as a Hong Kong delegate.

+Lai was elected as chairman of the Legislative Council's Panel on Constitutional Affairs on 16 January 2024 and was re-elected to the position in January 2025.